A Mechanistic Analysis of Transformers for Dynamical Systems: Linear Dynamical Systems

 A sampling frequency of \(25~\text{Hz}\) (\(\Delta t = 0.04~\text{s}\)) ensures adequate temporal resolution satisfying the Nyquist criterion.

-A free vibration case is considered in this study, $f(t) =0 $, where the system is initialized with a displacement of \(x_0 = 10~\mathrm{mm}\) and zero velocity, allowing the response to evolve solely under its internal dynamics.
+A free vibration case is considered in this study, $F_\mathrm{ext}(t) =0 $, where the system is initialized with a displacement of \(x_0 = 10~\mathrm{mm}\) and zero velocity, allowing the response to evolve solely under its internal dynamics.
 The governing second-order differential equation is numerically integrated using a high-accuracy ODE solver.
 The displacement response \(x(t)\) is recorded and discretized to form sequential time series data used for model training and evaluation.
 The predictive task is \textit{one-step-ahead forecasting}—that is, predicting the displacement \(x_{t+1}\) from a short history \(\{x_t, x_{t-1}, \ldots, x_{t-n+1}\}\).
-This formulation directly parallels the autoregressive structure discussed previously and allows direct comparison between the physical AR(2) system and its attention-based approximation.
+This formulation directly parallels the autoregressive structure discussed previously and allows direct comparison between the physical AR(2) system (i.e., an autoregressive model with two-step history, $p_{\mathrm{AR}}=2$ in Eq.~\eqref{eq:ar_model}) and its attention-based approximation.

 \paragraph{Transformer Setup}